p12s/my-chat-gpt-promts/README.md

 ...

-15. Ask him how to order coffee 🙂
+15. Ask him how to order a cup of coffee 🙂